cchitsiang/awesome-stars/topics.md

 - [Yalantis/FlipViewPager.Draco](https://github.com/Yalantis/FlipViewPager.Draco) - This project aims to provide a working page flip implementation for usage in ListView.
 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name
 - [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
 Sakai is an open source software suite developed by a diverse and global adopter commu
-- [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed SQL database that makes it simple to store and analyze massive amounts of machine data in real-time.
 - [dropwizard/dropwizard](https://github.com/dropwizard/dropwizard) - A damn simple library for building production-ready RESTful web services.
 - [SeleniumHQ/selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem.
 - [prestodb/presto](https://github.com/prestodb/presto) - The official home of the Presto distributed SQL query engine for big data